wildlarva/mcdecoder/src_docs/spec_mc_desc.rst

       imm12: [30, 40] # User-defined data for the field 'imm12'

 ********************************************************************************************
-decoder: Decoder information of the global scope
+decoder
 ********************************************************************************************

-:code:`decoder` is a decoder information that isn't related to a machine, an instruction and a field.
+:code:`decoder` is a decoder information for the global scope, which isn't related to a machine, an instruction and a field.

-decoder.namespace: Namespace for the symbols of a generated decoder
+decoder.namespace
 ========================================================================================================

 :code:`namespace` defines the namespace for the symbols of a generated decoder.

 ******************************************************************************************************
-extras: User-defined data of the global scope
+extras
 ******************************************************************************************************

-:code:`extras` defines user-defined data that isn't related to a machine, an instruction and a field.
+:code:`extras` defines user-defined data for the global scope, which isn't related to a machine, an instruction and a field.
 Any structure can be defined as user-defined data.

 Here is an example of defining a mapping as user-defined data.